 Due to its large success, the duration of the Tiger Collection – originally scheduled to last until autumn 2018 – has been extended to last until autumn 2019.
 For this special occasion both the initial production King Tiger and the Jagdtiger received a new layer of paint.
 The new colour – an approximation of Dunkelgelb RAL 7028 – was chosen to portray the vehicles in the state they were originally captured in.
 Both of these vehicles were captured at Henschel’s proving ground at Haustenbeck (which is located at the edge of the Senne military complex).
 Recently, a video detailing the process of repainting the Tigers was published by the museum.

 It is a true shame to see that a museum like the The Tank Museum still is not in touch with the scene; lots of new work is continually being published and new facts are dug up one after another.
-The museum went the extra mile and stencilled the vehicle’s registration number in a circle to the glacis plate.
+The museum went the extra mile and stencilled the vehicle’s registration number in a circle on the glacis.
 A job well done.. but wait.. well, you see, it is actually the wrong number that has been applied.
 Even on their own Tiger blog the photos have enough detail to clearly see the number 253.
-Instead of the original ‘253’ the Jagdtiger now sports the number ‘263’, a pitiful mistake.
+Instead of the original 253 the Jagdtiger now sports the number 263, a pitiful mistake.

-Note that this registration number is not an identifier for a its place in a unit (i.e. company, platoon and vehicle no.).
-Instead, it was to applied to differentiate between vehicles that where confiscated – and thus not accepted for army service – by the Wa Prüf 6.
-This is the branch of the Waffenamt (army weapons office) for the development and testing of tracked vehicles.
-Using these confiscated vehicles test were conducted to establish their performance and suggest improvements.
+Note that this registration number is not an identifier for its place in a unit (i.e. company, platoon and vehicle no.).
+Instead, this particular number was applied to differentiate between vehicles that where confiscated for testing – and thus not accepted for army service – by Wa Prüf 61.
+Using these vehicles test were conducted to establish their performance and suggest improvements.
 You will find many photos of vehicles driving around on proofing grounds that have a similar registration number.